cantikapf/IR-study-companion/_chapters/034-Contemporary Issues In Global Politics/060-multiculturalism.md

 title: Politics Of Multiculturalism
 slug: multiculturalism
 abstract: Exploring the politics of multiculturalism and the clash of civilizations by Samuel Huntington.
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

-Samuel P. Huntington (1927 – 2008) was an influential American political scientist best known for his "clash of civilizations" theory outlined in his 1993 Foreign Affairs article and 1996 book of the same name.
-Huntington argued that in the post-Cold War world, violent conflicts would increasingly emerge along cultural and religious lines rather than ideological or economic divisions.
+Samuel P. **Huntington** (1927 – 2008) was an influential American political scientist best known for his "clash of **civilizations**" theory outlined in his 1993 Foreign Affairs article and 1996 book of the same name.
+Huntington argued that in the post-Cold War world, violent conflicts would increasingly emerge along **cultural** and religious lines rather than ideological or economic divisions.

 Specifically, Huntington asserted that nation states were fragmenting and people were regrouping around primordial identities based on culture, religion, language, and tradition.
 He identified 7-8 major civilizations in the modern world: Western, Latin American, African, Islamic, Sinic (Chinese), Hindu, Orthodox (Russian), and possibly Buddhist.
 According to Huntington, **clashes would occur along the cultural fault lines between these civilizations as each fights to protect or expand its core values and interests.**